Deadpool and Wolverine (2024) Film Review

 The car is destroyed when Wade and Logan get into another fight, this one provoked by an extremely cruel and insensitive rant by Wolverine.
 Following that absolutely gory and brutal showdown, Wade and Logan are taken in by the other members of the Resistance; a team comprised of even more familiar faces belonging to stars of Marvel movies of old!
 There’s Jennifer Garner reprising her role as Elektra Natchios from 2003’s Daredevil and 2005’s Elektra, there’s Wesley Snipes reprising his role as Blade from 1998’s Blade, 2002’s Blade II, and 2003’s Blade: Trinity (and Deadpool’s reaction to this is wonderful, as Ryan Reynolds co-starred with Snipes in Trinity), there’s Channing Tatum at long last suiting up as Gambit, and there is of course, Daphne Keen’s X-23!
 Wolverine isn’t too thrilled about the group’s chances, but a heart-to-heart conversation with Laura sways him to assist the heroes.
 Devising a plan to use Juggernaut’s helmet to neutralize Cassandra’s power, the Resistance brawls with Cassandra’s forces and there is all kinds of destruction and bloodshed and death!
 Meanwhile, Logan and Wade make their way to Cassandra, and she easily tortures the both of them, taking the time to look into Wolverine’s mind where we as viewers learn that back in his native Universe, he had left his X-Men teammates vulnerable to murder while on a bender.

 Eventually, Logan and Wade get Juggernaut’s helmet on Cassandra, and they try to negotiate a truce, but she adamantly refuses until Pyro betrays her.
-After a quite moving heart-to-heart about her brother with Logan, Cassandra presents a Sling Ring to the heroes and uses it to open a portal back to the 10005-Universe in exchange for them having saved her life.
+After a quite moving heart-to-heart about her brother with Logan, Cassandra presents a Sling Ring to the heroes and uses it to open a portal back to Earth-10005 in exchange for them having saved her life.
 Deadpool and Wolverine capitalize on the opportunity just as Alioth closes in, and they return to Wade’s native Timeline.
 A huge group of Deadpool Variants give chase from the Void however!
 This leads to an extremely bloody brawl pitting Deadpool and Wolverine against the likes of Lady Deadpool (Blake Lively), Kidpool, Babypool, Headpool, Cowboypool (Matthew McConaughey), and many, many more.
 Wade causes the untimely death of Nicepool and giddily reunites with Dogpool (he even attempts to give the headless corpse of Nicepool CPR in a grizzly and funny sequence).
 What promises to be a never-ending fight ends up ending thanks to the arrival of Peter, who is apparently an inspirational figure to all Deadpool’s!
 This sequence stopped just short of going too over-the-top and I really enjoyed it, especially the badass slow-motion shot of our Wade and his Logan, complete with The Wolverine at long last donning his traditional cowl from the comics!

 Cassandra Nova soon arrives from the Void to Earth-10005 with hopes of commandeering Paradox’s deadly Time Ripper machine and using it to destroy all Realities, sans the Void.
 After a moving conversation between the two mutant heroes, it takes the combined efforts of Deadpool and Wolverine to stop Cassandra, in what each of them believes to be a sacrificial play.
 They survive, however, and Paradox is confronted and shut-down by the TVA’s Hunter B-15!